zinqlabs/stagehand/README.md

   - A `Promise` that resolves to an object containing:
     - `debugUrl`: a `string` representing the URL for live debugging.
 This is only available when using a Browserbase browser.
     - `sessionUrl`: a `string` representing the session URL.
 This is only available when using a Browserbase browser.
+    - `sessionId`: a `string` representing the session ID.
+This is only available when using a Browserbase browser.

 - **Example:**
   ```javascript